colshacol/tramix/README.md

 > Stylus-like transparent mixins with PostCSS and JavaScript.

-Include tramix in your PostCSS configuration:
+## 1. Include tramix in your PostCSS configuration.

 ```javascript
 // ./postcss.config.js